All About Minerals

 ^ top

-Groups at risk of alanine deficiency
+Groups at risk of phosphorus deficiency

 People in these groups at risk of deficiency should talk to a medical professional about phosphorus supplements BEFORE taking them.